Aanok/jftui/README.md

 **BEWARE**: jftui fetches `https://github.com/Aanok/jftui/releases/latest` on startup to check for newer versions.
 You can avoid this by passing the `--no-check-updates` argument.
 There is also a settings file entry.

 jftui will use `mpv.conf` and `input.conf` files in `$XDG_CONFIG_HOME/jftui` (this location can be overridden with the `--config-dir` argument).
-It is recommended to at least add binds for the mpv commands `script-message jftui-playlist-next` and `script-message jftui-playlist-next` to allow playlist navigation.
+It is recommended to at least add binds for the mpv commands `script-message jftui-playlist-next` and `script-message jftui-playlist-prev` to allow playlist navigation.

 The grammar defining jftui commands is as follows:
 ```